AbdullahSuri/XORIS-Game/README.md

 ### How to Play
 1. **Start the Game:**
     - The game begins by asking the number of players (2 to 5).
     - Each player is assigned a unique checker.
 2. **Make a Move:**
     - Players take turns entering their moves (e.g., A1 for column A, row 1).
     - The board updates automatically after each valid move.
-3. **Win or Draw:**:
+3. **Win or Draw:**
     - Players take turns entering their moves (e.g., A1 for column A, row 1).
 4. **Restart:**
     - Re-run the script to start a new game.